runzhe-yang/runzhe-yang.github.io/_pages/research.md

 # Robust Machine Learning

+- In [a ICLR 2022 paper], we analyze Neural Collapse (NC), a highly symmetric geometry of neural networks that emerges during the terminal phase of training which leads to better generalization performance, better robustness, and better interpretability.
+We show that NC can be understood from a large margin view point.
+In [a arXiv paper], we use NC as a tool to improve overparametrized model trained with unlabel data.

+- In [a Neurips 2019 paper](https://arxiv.org/abs/1905.00877), we accelerated adversarial training by 3-5 times.

 # Experiment Design

 **Balanced Experiment Design**: In this [arxiv paper](https://arxiv.org/abs/2211.15241), we surprisingly connect balanced experiment design for panel data with phase retrieval problem from the inverse problem community.
 This connection enables us to generate the design via a generalized power method.
 For economists, our paper discovered that `best experiment = smallest (nonlinear) eigenvector` for the smallest eigenvector can cancel most linear effects.